Dutchevil/NuclearesRPC/README.md

 - In Steam, select Nucleares, then Properties
 - Paste into the Launch Options, and add %command%
 - It should look like `"C:\Program Files (x86)\Steam\steamapps\common\Nuclear Last Darkness\nuclearesrpc.exe" %command%`
+- Once in-game, in the tablet, go to Status, and press Start Webserver.
+The client will start automatically (THIS MUST BE DONE EVERY TIME THE GAME RESTARTS!)